 -

 Jira Cloud: This is the software-as-a-service (SaaS) option.
-Atlassian hosts and manages everything for you on their servers.
-For most teams, this is the way to go.
+Atlassian hosts and manages everything for you on their secure servers.
+For most teams, this is the ideal choice.
 Updates happen automatically, you never have to think about server maintenance, and you can be up and running in minutes.
-It’s built for convenience.
+It's built for convenience and speed.

 -

 Jira Data Center: This is the self-hosted version.
 You run Jira on your own hardware or in a private cloud like AWS or Azure.
-This option is really for large companies with very specific needs, like strict data residency requirements or complex security protocols that demand total control over the environment.
+This option is excellent for large companies with very specific needs, like strict data residency requirements or complex security protocols that require total control over the environment.

-It’s also worth knowing that Atlassian is putting all its energy into the Cloud platform.
-They’re phasing out Data Center, with the end-of-sale for new licenses on March 30, 2026, and the final end-of-life on March 28, 2029.
-The message is pretty clear: the future is in the cloud.
+It's also worth knowing that Atlassian is focusing its innovation on the Cloud platform.
+They're helping teams transition from Data Center, with the end-of-sale for new licenses on March 30, 2026, and the final end-of-life on March 28, 2029.
+This focus ensures that Cloud users receive the latest features and security enhancements first.

-The pricing models are completely different, too.
-Jira Cloud is typically priced per user, per month, so it can grow with you.
-Data Center is sold in big user tiers (the smallest is 500 users) and involves a hefty annual fee, not to mention the cost of your own servers and the people to manage them.
-For most companies, the Cloud is the more practical and budget-friendly choice.
+The pricing models are designed to suit different organizational needs.
+Jira Cloud is typically priced per user, per month, making it highly scalable.
+Data Center is sold in larger user tiers (starting at 500 users) with an annual fee, providing a stable environment for enterprise-scale operations.
+For most companies, the Cloud is the most modern and streamlined choice.

 A full breakdown of Jira pricing for cloud plans

-Jira Cloud has four main plans, each designed for teams of different sizes and needs.
-Let’s walk through them one by one to see what you get for your money.
+Jira Cloud has four main plans, each designed to empower teams as they grow.
+Let’s walk through them one by one to see what each tier offers.

 The free plan for small teams getting started